Shaaali/identity-apps/docs/sdks/java-ee-saml.md

 </dependency>
 ```

+#### 2. Add the nexus repository
-The Agent is hosted at **WSO2 Internal Repository**.
-To resolve the dependency mentioned above, point to the repository as follows.
+The agent is hosted at **WSO2 Internal Repository**.
+Point to this nexus repository to resolve the dependency given above.

 ```xml
 <repositories>